Jail Ceremony Information

 Hillsboro, OR 97124

-Once you receive the Application form, mail it (the blank form) to your fiancé at SRCI so that he can fill out and sign his portion of the Application, as PARTY A; Boxes 1a through 11b.
-After he completes his portion, he must sign and date the form in Box 25 in the SIGNATURES Section, then mail it back to you.
+Once you receive the Application form, mail it (the blank document) to your fiancé at SRCI so that he can fill out and sign his portion of the Application, as PARTY A; Boxes 1a through 11b.
+After completing his part, he must sign and date the form in Box 25 in the SIGNATURES Section, then mail it back to you.

-Input your information under PARTY B; Boxes 12a through 22b and sign and date in Box 26 then mail the form back to Washington County with your $60 Licensing fee.
+Input your information under PARTY B, Boxes 12a through 22b, sign and date in Box 26, and then mail the form back to Washington County with your $60 Licensing fee.

-You will bring the form with you on visitation day for me to fill out the CEREMONY section; boxes 30a to 33.
+On visitation day, you will bring the form for me to fill out the CEREMONY section, boxes 30a to 33.
 I will mail the form back to Washington County for the final recording.

-MOST Oregon Counties require that both parties fill out the marriage application in person at the county office, which is why I’m providing you with mail-in application information.
-If you are an Oregon State resident, please note that some counties will allow you to pick up the application in person so that you can mail the blank application to your fiancé, have him complete and sign as PARTY A, mail it back to you and then you will go back to the county office complete and sign the form as PARTY B. You will pay your application fee at that time.
+MOST Oregon Counties require that both parties fill out the marriage application in person at the county office, which is why I'm providing you with mail-in application information.
+If you are an Oregon State resident, please note that some counties will allow you to pick up the Application in-person to mail the blank Application to your fiancé, have him complete it, sign it as PARTY A, and send it back to you.
+Then you will go back to the county office complete and sign the form as PARTY B. You will pay your application fee at that time.

 Ada County Jail

 Dates/Times: Any Saturday or Sunday, typically at 9:00 am.